How to balance your PhD and your social life

 You need holidays and days off

-Similar to the advice above, when doing a PhD there is a feeling like you should be working every spare second that you have.
+Similar to the advice above, when doing a PhD program there is a feeling like you should be working every spare second that you have.
 But no one can work 100% of the time.

 For the sake of your social life and your well being, it's vital that you take weekends and holidays off.
 Use this time to see friends and family and try not to think too much about work while you do.